 Massachusetts General Hospital

 Co-Leader, Neuro-Oncology Program, DF/HCC

 Explore the Suvà Lab

-The Suvà laboratory is primarily focused on developing and applying single-cell genomic technologies to dissect the biology of brain tumors, in particular adult and pediatric diffuse gliomas and medulloblastoma.
-We study patient samples at single-cell resolution and establish genetically and epigenetically relevant cellular models directly from clinical tumors.
+The Suvà laboratory develops and applies single-cell genomic technologies and advanced computational analyses to dissect the biology of brain tumors, in particular adult and pediatric gliomas.
+We study clinical samples at single-cell resolution and establish genetically and epigenetically faithful cellular models directly from patient tumors.
 We model how brain cancer cells exploit their plasticity to establish phenotypically distinct populations of cells, with a focus on programs governing glioma stem cells.
-We seek to redefine tumor cell lineages and stem cell programs across all types of gliomas, and to leverage the information for renewed therapeutic attempts targeting cellular states.
-The laboratory is also invested in single-cell genomics efforts to dissect the immune system of gliomas, and in charting the cellular programs in sarcomas.
+We seek to redefine tumor cell lineages and stem cell programs across all subtypes of gliomas, and to leverage the information for renewed therapeutics.
+In close collaborations, the laboratory additionally leverages single-cell genomics to dissect the immune system of gliomas and to chart the cellular programs in sarcomas.